bodhi-project/spirit-and-nature/content/expressions-in-world-games.md

 Pathways come up regularly in differing creative ways: sometimes white marble blocks are used, sometimes glass stones, sometimes a feather, sometimes a large piece of wood.
 Sometimes a ladder is used to go from one sand tray to another one.

-Food items are very often present, too.
-In the beginning I did not have many things representing food.
-Once I had a child who simply asked for a fresh carrot and then cut it in small pieces, making tiny carrots.
-Another time a child wrote on a paper: bread, fruits, etc. Now I have some tasty looking miniature pizza and cakes.
-Restaurants or picnics can appear and all kind of shops, or shows such as a choir or a circus.
-The children love perfumes.
-They often smell deeply into the bottles and some sprinkle it on their hands, or even mix it in the sand.
-One boy systematically smells the bottles every time he comes.

-Objects characteristic of particular ancient civilisations are greatly appreciated.
-Having traveled to Egypt, I brought back several statues like Anubis, and Horus. which children use to make Egyptian scenes.
-It seems that this civilisation speaks to them particularly.
-I observe that the making of civilisations is more frequent in elder children but somehow one finds them at all ages.
-I have one 7-year old girl who repeatedly makes two worlds, one civilised and one fairy/nature world, separated by water.
-The fairies are often helping the civilised world with food, with celebrations.

 ![Civilisation #1](/content-assets/expressions/expression2.jpg)

 ![Civilisation #2](/content-assets/expressions/expression3.jpg)